techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-6-notes.md

 ```

 🟩 **Instructor Notes**

-* Show that both repeats are symmetrical: up and then down.
+- Two identical loops: up then down.
-* Each pause defines jump smoothness.
+- Pause defines jump smoothness.
-* Let pupils experiment with timings (e.g. 50 ms for a quicker jump).

-💬 *Ask:*
+- Try faster (50 ms) or slower (150 ms) jumps and compare.

-“What happens if you remove one of the repeat blocks?”
+💬 Ask: *“What happens if you delete one of the repeat loops?”*

 ---

-### Step 3 — Game Loop
+### Step 3 — Main Game Loop
 ```blocks
 forever
     barrel move by 1